John C. Lilly: In popular culture

 Lilly's work with dolphins and the development of the sensory deprivation tank have been referenced in movies, music and television productions.
 Dolphin Island: A Story of the People of the Sea is a 1963 novel by Arthur C. Clarke set in a strange and fascinating research community where a brilliant professor tries to communicate with dolphins.
 In the 1972 novel The Listeners, Lilly and the other scientists who were members of the Order of the Dolphin are mentioned as pioneers.

 The 1967 French science fiction thriller Un animal doué de raison by Robert Merle (translated into English as The Day of the Dolphin in 1969) features a central character who is a government scientist with similar ideas to those of Lilly.

 In the 1973 film based on the book, George C. Scott portrays a Lilly-esque scientist, known to the dolphins as "Pa," who succeeds in teaching a dolphin to speak elementary English.

 The 1980 movie Altered States, based on Paddy Chayefsky's novel of the same name, features actor William Hurt regressing to a simian form by ingesting psychoactive substances and then experiencing the effects of prolonged occupation of a sensory deprivation chamber.

 In 1985, Dale Peterson and early art game designer John O'Neill consulted Lilly for assistance in developing their Commodore 64 game The Dolphin's Pearl (later retitled as The Dolphin's Rune).

 Lilly's work with dolphins is mentioned in the psychological anime Serial Experiments Lain.

-The video game Ecco the Dolphin (1992) also contains references to Lilly, including being named in reference to the Earth Coincidence Control Office.
+The video game Ecco the Dolphin (1992) is suspected to have been named in reference to the Earth Coincidence Control Office.

 American avant-garde musician Laurie Anderson released a spoken-word song about Lilly titled "John Lilly" on her 1995 album, The Ugly One with the Jewels.

 In 2001 the supergroup Oysterhead released the single "Oz is Ever Floating" centered on John C. Lilly's isolation tank research with lyrics such as "Drifting as the time goes by Across the inner cosmos he is flying, His tank is isolating, In his mind he's elevating, All the things that mean the world to Dr. John C. Lilly, Are you still floating Dr. John C. Lilly?

 On June 15, 2014, comedians Dave Anthony and Gareth Reynolds published an episode of their podcast The Dollop about Lilly, where they detail his life, research, and drug use.

 In 2019, Lilly's research was featured in the sixth season of Drunk History in the episode entitled "Drugs".